MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/web-api-functions-actions-sample-client-side-javascript.md

 ---
-title: "Web API Functions and Actions Sample (Client-side JavaScript) (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Web API Functions and Actions Sample (Client-side JavaScript) (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
-description: "This sample demonstrates how to perform bound and unbound functions and actions, including custom actions, using the Dynamics 365 Customer Engagement Web API and client-side JavaScript" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""
+description: "This sample demonstrates how to perform bound and unbound functions and actions, including custom actions, using the Dynamics 365 for Customer Engagement Web API and client-side JavaScript" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""